Clarence Sutton (American football): Works

-Sutton published his first biography, Why Not Me – From Survival to Significance, in 2017.
-The book explores Sutton's early life in Chicago and his struggles to overcome the obstacles of inner city life and was written to be a source of strength, encouragement, and inspiration to young people facing similar challenges.
-Proceeds from the book's sales go to benefit various CTS Community Development programs.
+Sutton published his first biography, Why Not Me – From Survival to Significance, in 2017, which explores his early life in Chicago and his struggles to overcome the obstacles of inner city life.
+It was written to be a source of strength, encouragement, and inspiration to young people facing similar challenges.
+Proceeds from the book's sales benefited various CTS Community Development programs.